 4) Lucky toes

-Anastasia told us that young Russians are not very religious, but almost all Russians are superstitious.
-She took us to the entrance of one of the buildings in the Hermitage Museum complex that features ten giant statues of Atlas, the Titan who holds up the world in Greek mythology.
+When I enjoyed my 24 hours in St Petersburg, I met a young Russian who told me that young Russians are not very religious, but almost all Russians are superstitious.
+She took me to the entrance of one of the buildings in the Hermitage Museum complex that features ten giant statues of Atlas, the Titan who holds up the world in Greek mythology.

-Anastasia told us that it was good luck to rub one of their big toes and make a wish.
-I love making wishes on anything because deep inside I have the delusion that I am a Disney Princess, so this was the most fun part of the tour for me.
+Then she told me that it was good luck to rub one of their big toes and make a wish.
+I love making wishes on anything because deep inside I have the delusion that I am a Disney Princess, so this was the most fun thing I did during all my 24 hours in St Petersburg

 5) Lunch at Marketplace